 When will funds be available?
 Direct deposits are faster than paper checks.
 However, keep in mind it may take a few days for your financial institution to make your deposit available to you.
 Some banks make direct deposits available the day they hit, while other banks may hold the funds for a couple business days.
 Check with your bank for more information.
 Paper checks also have a delay for fund availability: it may take several days for the check to arrive in the mail, then another few days after you deposit he check before the funds are available (many banks place a hold on checks).

 IRS E-File Schedule for Tax Refunds via Check or Direct Deposits

 As alluded to above, the IRS previously released an annual schedule to help tax payers better plan around tax season so tax-filers will know when they can expect to receive their refund check.
-They stopped this practice last year after there were delays in the refund process due to new anti-fraud measures.
+They stopped this practice in 2013 after there were delays in the refund process due to new anti-fraud measures.